by Roger Smith

 There is an in-joke too about the prospective son-in-law who "looks just like my gal Sal."
 This points to Nilsson's encyclopedic knowledge of early film and most likely refers to the 1929 movie short My Gal Sal by Red McKenzie and the Mound City Blue Blowers.

-The phrase "my gal Sal" in "Nobody Cares About The Railroads Anymore" is much more likely a reference to the 1942 Fox musical My Gal Sal starring Rita Hayworth and Victor Mature
+The phrase "my gal Sal" in "Nobody Cares about the Railroads Anymore" is much more likely a reference to the 1942 Fox musical My Gal Sal starring Rita Hayworth and Victor Mature

 They had asked actor Alan Barzman (who sounded rather like the comedian Jack Benny) to read through a temporary track [narrating The Point!] to help with timing, and when Hoffman heard it, he liked the sound so much that he asked, "What's wrong with that voice?"